stanford-crfm/haliax/docs/rearrange.md

 by **position** in the input, while the latter is an identifier that refers to a specific axis and is matched by **name** in the input
 (or used to name an axis in the output).

 The `rhs` is always ordered.
-Its syntax is similar to an ordered `lhs`, except that merged axes must always be named.
+Its syntax is similar to an ordered `lhs`, except that merged axes must always be named and there may be more than one ellipsis.

-* *rhs* is a sequence of axis variable names or named merged axes, separated by spaces or commas, and up to one ellipsis.
+* *rhs* is a sequence of axis variable names or named merged axes, separated by spaces or commas, and some number of ellipses.

 * *Named merged axes* are parenthesized expressions of the form `(name: ident ident ...)`, where `name` is an axis name and `ident` is an identifier.
 The name is used to name the merged axis in the output, and the `ident` are axis variable names that are merged from the input.